 Online Bachelor Degree in Spanish with Curriculum Overviews

 Courses in Spanish make use of online e-learning systems, such as Blackboard.
 Instructors are able to use the recording option to create audio assignments to test students' comprehension and speaking skills.
 Students complete the assignment by submitting an audio file.
 Exams may be completed in the same manner.
+Some programs make use of video conferencing technology, which allows for live interaction and Spanish-speaking practice.
+In such cases, students likely need to purchase Web cameras, headphones and/or microphones in order to participate.

 Related to Bachelors in Spanish Distance Learning